-If you have multiple copies of a photo (either in different locations or backed up from different devices), you can remove duplicates at the push of a button.
+If you have multiple copies of a photo on other devices and back up multiple devices, you can remove duplicates at the push of a button.
 Go to the “Options” page on the Windows or Mac apps and click the “Remove Duplicates” button.
 Only exact duplicates are removed.
 Photos that are similar but not exact duplicates will not be removed.

 By default, it will back up all JPEG/JPG photos because this is the most common format for photos.
 You can select to have it back up PNG, GIF, TIFF, RAW, BMP, PDF, EPS, 3FR, ARI, ARW, BAY, CRW, CR2, CR3, CAP, DATA, DCS, DCR, DNG, DRF, EIP, ERF, EFF, GPR, IIQ, K25, KDC, MDC, MEF, MOS, MRW, NEF, NRW, OBM, ORF, PEF, PTX PXN, R3D, RAF, RWL, RW2, RWZ, SR2, SRF, SRW, TIF, and X3F images as well.